 If you have specific inquiries, it may be more beneficial for you to reach out to our probate firm directly.
 We are standing by to assist.

-What happens if three siblings equally inherited a house, and one wants to sell but the other two don’t?
+What happens if three siblings inherit a house and only one wants to sell?

-When siblings inherit a house together and disagree about selling it, the simplest solution is usually for the siblings who wish to retain ownership of the property to buy out the share of the sibling who wants to sell.
+When siblings inherit a house together and disagree about selling, the simplest option is usually a buyout.
+The siblings who want to keep the home can purchase the share of the sibling who wants to sell based on fair market value.

-What is the best way to manage inheritance property with siblings?
+What is the best way to manage inherited property with siblings?

 How do I buy out a sibling on shared property?